Frequently Asked Questions

 The purpose of the scheme is to:

-1. Have a positive social impact for people living somewhere in the City of Edinburgh, East Lothian, Midlothian, West Lothian, Scottish Borders and/or Fife by contributing to one or more of these United Nations Sustainable Development Goals
+• Have a positive social impact for people living in the City of Edinburgh, East Lothian, Midlothian, West Lothian, Scottish Borders and/or Fife.

-2. For larger grants only (this point does not apply to the micro-grant scheme), develop positive relationships between the University and your community organisation.
+• to develop positive relationships between the University and your community organisation, by working together in the delivery of your project.
 Having a positive social impact is given greater weight when applications are reviewed.

-If your organisation doesn’t currently have any positive relationship with the University, this is a chance to start building one.
-If you already have a relationship with the University, your application needs to show how you intend to develop this further.
+We want to open our doors to local communities.
+It is ok if you do not have any relationship with the University yet, as this provides you with the opportunity to start building one.
+If you already have a relationship with the University, please evidence how you intend to develop this further through your project.

 There are two levels of funding available under this scheme.